 It may not be the most expensive stone on the market, but it’s still stone and therefore much more expensive than laminate, butcher block etc..
 Really think about your budget and shop around to get the best price.
 Sometimes manufacturers will have remnants from large jobs and if you have a small space you can get these pieces at highly discounted prices.

 The answer to the question “Should you choose marble countertops” is of course dependant on personal preference, budget, intended use etc…

 If I had to make the choice again I would choose marble in a heartbeat!
-The etches can barely be seen unless the sun is shining on the counter from a specific direction!
+The etches can barely be seen unless the sun is shining on the counter from a specific direction.
 The scratches aren’t that noticeable.
-And after a decade we don’t have any major stains and only a few chips!
-For the first year or so I worried about every tiny scratch and drop of spilt orange juice (I’m pretty sure I drove my family nuts!)
-But as time went on I worried less about the little imperfections and enjoyed the natural ageing process and daily use of such a beautiful stone!
+And after a decade we don’t have any major stains and only a few chips.
+For the first year or so I worried about every tiny scratch and drop of spilled orange juice (I’m pretty sure I drove my family nuts!)
+But as time went on I worried less about the little imperfections and enjoyed the natural aging process and daily use of such a beautiful stone.

 There truly is nothing quite as beautiful as marble when it comes to natural stone.
 If you require a utilitarian countertop that is extremely durable and requires very limited maintenance (in a rental property for example), marble may not be what you need.
-For most other instalments I would say go with your heart, embrace the imperfections and enjoy for years to come!!
-“Should you choose marble countertops”?
-My answer is a resounding yes!!
+For most other installments I would say go with your heart, embrace the imperfections and enjoy for years to come.
+To the question “Should you choose marble countertops?” my answer is a resounding yes!